 Sri Lanka is a South Asian country with a large population of over 21 million.
 Since the country was once ruled by the Portuguese, Dutch, and British, people speak a variety of languages, but Sinhalese and Tamil are the two most common, with English as the link language.
 If you’re planning an expansion to Sri Lanka, you can benefit from an English-speaking population as well as a large pool of candidates to choose from.

 Despite the benefits of an expansion to Sri Lanka, you’ll also need to handle some more challenging aspects, such as setting up your Sri Lanka payroll.
 You can decide from several Sri Lanka payroll options, including Sri Lanka payroll outsourcing with Globalization Partners.
 Instead of worrying about your payroll, you can outsource with Globalization Partners.
 We’ll add your employees to our compliant payroll so that you don’t have to worry about taxes, employee payment, or related requirements.

-Sri Lanka Payroll Options
+Sri Lanka Payroll Options for Companies

 Sri Lanka has four different payroll options your company can choose from: